eagle-io/docs/source/topics/workspaces_tree/index.rst

 You may notice *GREY* Nodes within a Workspace.

 Sources being configured for the first time will be shown as disabled until they have been fully configured.
-Parameters that had been created and then unchecked (or unavailable) for collection will also be shown as disabled in the Workspaces Tree, List and Map Views.

 .. raw:: latex